Resistivity minimum in diluted metallic magnets: Three-Dimensional Case

 In this section, we briefly extend our discussion to the 3D case.
 For simplicity, we will focus on the limit of low magnetic impurity concentration $n_{s}\ll1$, and a low electron filling fraction given by $k_F=0.777$.
 Consequently, as long as the band structure of the 3D lattice has a single global minimum (single electron pocket), we can approximate the single-electron dispersion with the parabolic function

-As we will see below, the 3D case is much less sensitive to quartic or higher order corrections because the 3D RKKY interaction is much less frustrated than the 2D case.
+As we will see below, the 3D case is much less sensitive to quartic or higher-order corrections because the 3D RKKY interaction is much less frustrated than the 2D case.

 The corresponding bare electronic susceptibility is again known analytically at $T=0$:

 where $x\equiv k/(2k_{F})$.

 The RKKY interaction in real space is obtained by Fourier transforming \eqref{eq:chi_3D}: